http://Thriveworks%20wins%20Yahoo!%20award%20for%20best%20online%20therapy%20services%20two%20years%20in%20a%20row.

 Need more help deciding?

-If you can relate to Valerie or if you have found yourself compensating for a loved one, know that you are not alone.
+If you have found yourself compensating for a loved one, know that you are not alone.
 Many people struggle with how to help without causing harm, and Thriveworks Alpharetta has guided many codependent people away from unhealthy and enabling behaviors and toward healthy relationships.
+Reach out today if you think you could benefit from codependency counseling.

 Identifying Codependent Behaviors